In this post:

 Check this one out:

-- Original Style & Design | The Original Hidden Litter Box from Good Pet Stuff is a high quality and uniquely designed enclosed cat litter box fashioned as a planter with a faux plant.
-Designed for cats of all sizes, multi-cat households and for other small pets.
-The Mocha Brown litter box is ideal for any room or space in your home or office, providing a sleek and functional litter box.
+- Original Round Design & Color: the Original Hidden Litter Box from Good Pet Stuff is a high-quality and uniquely designed enclosed cat litter box fashioned as a planter with a faux plant.
+Designed for cats of all sizes, multi-cat households, and for other small pets.
+The mocha brown colorway is ideal for any room or space in your home or office, providing a sleek and functional litter box that looks great in with any décor

-- Size | The Original Hidden Litter Box Planter is big enough for your cat, dog, rabbit, and other small pets.
-The dimensions of the hidden litter box (without the palm faux plant) are 19 ⅝” L x 19 ⅝” W x 21 ⅞” H. With the faux palm plant installed it measures 19 ⅝” L x 19 ⅝” W x 44 ½'' H. Interior Dimensions are 19'' L x 19'' W x 19'' H. The door/opening measures 9 ⅛'' L x 9 ⅛'' H and 11 ½” diagonally.
+- Size: the Original Hidden Litter Box Planter is big enough for your cat, dog, rabbit, and other small pets.
+The dimensions of this round litter box (without the palm faux plant) are 19 ⅝” L x 19 ⅝” W x 21 ⅞” H. With the faux palm plant installed it measures 19 ⅝” L x 19 ⅝” W x 44 ½'' H. Interior Dimensions are 19'' L x 19'' W x 19'' H. The door/opening measures 9 ⅛'' L x 9 ⅛'' H and 11 ½” diagonally.
 The opening is also 6 ¾” from the ground.
-A perfectly comfortable fit for your pets at home!
+A perfectly comfortable fit for your pets at home

-- Odor Control | Our round litter box planter boasts a top vented filter system to help eliminate any unwanted odor from your cats or pets.
+- Odor Control: our round litter box planter boasts a top vented filter system to help eliminate any unwanted odor from your cats or pets.
 Thanks to its enclosed design, litter, dust, and dander remain contained within the litter box, making cleaning a breeze.
-The Hidden Litter Box Planter comes with a thin carbon filter designed to allow maximum airflow and capture unsavory smells.
-Also included is real naturally wood-stained florist moss to help increase the absorptions of bad smells.
+The Hidden Litter Box Planter comes with a carbon-infused odor filter designed for optimum airflow to capture unsavory smells.
+We've also included a naturally wood-stained florist moss that helps absorb additional bad smells

-- Easy to Clean & Discreet | Looking for a hassle-free way to keep your home clean and tidy?
-Look no further than our practical and easy-to-clean Original line of Hidden Litter Box Planters.
+- Easy to Clean & Discreet: Looking for a hassle-free way to keep your home clean and tidy?
+Look no further than our practical and easy-to-clean Original Hidden Litter Box Planters.
 With its removable planter top, accessing and cleaning the litter box has never been easier.
-Simply wash with soap and water and towel dry for a fresh and hygienic litter box.
-While you're at it, don't forget to check out our store for other litter box accessories!
+To clean, simply remove the litter, then wash with soap and water, and towel dry for a fresh and hygienic litter box.
+While you're at it, don't forget to check out our store for other litter box accessories

-- Durable & Quick to Assemble | Crafted from durable and eco-friendly polypropylene, the Original line of The Hidden Litter Box Planter is built to withstand the playful antics of your favorite feline and other pets.
-Its sleek round design is easy to assemble, coming in a convenient 5-part kit that includes: a planter litter box (2 parts - base and top), a sunlight-activated carbon odor filter, a faux palm plant, and real naturally wood-stained florist moss.
+- Durable & Quick to Assemble: Crafted from durable and eco-friendly polypropylene, the Original product line is built to withstand the playful antics of your favorite feline and other pets.
+Its sleek round design is easy to assemble, coming in a convenient 5-part kit that includes: a planter litter box (2 parts - base and planter top), a carbon-infused odor filter, a faux palm plant, and naturally wood-stained florist moss.
+The original line comes in 7 colors, 2 kit sizes for your unique needs

 Yep, that litter box looks just like a potted plant and you can actually flip it around so even the entrance is hidden.
 With that setup, you can easily add a second or third litter box without anyone really noticing.